-The Property consists of approximately 6,170 square feet (0.14 acres) of vacant land located at 75-81 Dudley Street, Roxbury (the "Proposed Project Site").
+The Property consists of approximately 19,884 SF square feet of vacant land located at 2147-2149 and 2156-2159 Washington Street and Ballinger Place, Roxbury (the "Proposed Project Site").
 Roxbury, one of Boston's oldest neighborhoods, is home to a number of parks, schools, churches, and historic sites.
 At the heart of the city and home to the region's busiest bus station, Dudley Square is a prime corridor for job creation, commerce, and transit-oriented development.

+The three parcels offered are part of the Dudley Economic Development Area.
 Within a half-mile radius there are over 15,000 residents, over 50% of whom are under the age of thirty-five.
 The site has access to major thoroughfares and public transit.